CodeStix/scoplayer-to-pdf/README.md

 ![SmartSCOPlayer looks like this](https://github.com/CodeStix/scoplayer-to-pdf/blob/master/images/example.png)

-You can request support for another viewer by opening a issue or pull request.
+You can request support for another viewer by opening an issue or pull request.